Pavan1608/learning/DSA/Notes/DB_indexing.md

 ### What is Indexing?
 Types of Indexes

-- **Indexing** is the method by which the DBMS makes data retrieval more efficient.
+- **Indexing** is the method by which the DBMS makes data retrieval more efficient by improving the performance of query.
 - Two main types:
     - **Clustered Indexing**: The actual data rows are stored in the order of the index; there is only one clustered index per table.
     - **Non-Clustered Indexing**: The index contains pointers to the row data, which can be stored in various locations.
+-Note-- without indexing the seach operarion would be O(N) time complexity
 ***

 ### Data Structures Used in Indexing